Fundamentals of Perpetual Futures

 \section{Data and Empirical Analysis}

-We carry out an empirical analysis of the perpetual futures arbitrage trading strategies.
-In this part, we first describe the data.
-Next, we demonstrate the empirical patterns of the crypto futures-spot spread.
-Following this, we implement two trading strategies that try to exploit the deviation.
-The first one is motivated by our theory of random-maturity arbitrage (random-maturity arbitrage strategy) and the second one is a pure data-driven where trading thresholds are determined based on data. (data-driven arbitrage strategy).
+We conduct an empirical analysis of perpetual futures arbitrage strategies.
+We first describe the data.
+We then measure the deviations of the crypto futures-spot spread from the no-arbitrage benchmark.
+Finally, we implement a trading strategy that exploits deviations from random-maturity no-arbitrage bounds and quantify the gains from this strategy net of trading costs.